How Long Does Benadryl Stay in Your System?

 Expand list

-Benadryl is a brand name for the drug diphenhydramine.
-Diphenhydramine, an antihistamine, is frequently employed to alleviate allergy symptoms like sneezing, itching, watery eyes, and a runny nose.
-In addition, Benadryl can be used to help prevent and treat motion sickness and can also be used as a cream or a gel to relieve itching from insect bites, rashes, and other irritations.
+Benadryl is an over-the-counter antihistamine that contains diphenhydramine.
+It treats allergy symptoms like sneezing, itching, and runny nose.
+Benadryl also causes drowsiness and is commonly used as a short-term sleep aid or to prevent motion sickness.
+In addition, Benadryl can also be used as a cream or a gel to relieve itching from insect bites, rashes, and other irritations.

 In higher doses, Benadryl can cause hallucinations and dissociative effects.
 Some individuals may misuse the medication in an attempt to experience altered states of consciousness.
 Furthermore, due to its sedative nature, some people may misuse Benadryl as a way to self-medicate for anxiety or stress.
 They may use it to calm nerves or alleviate feelings of tension.